af001/pi-detector/README.md

 cd pi-detector/scripts<br />
 python take_selfie.py<br />

-Once complete, you can go back and rename the file and repete the steps above to add your images to aws rekognition.
+Once complete, you can go back and rename the file and repeat the steps above to add your images to AWS Rekognition.
 Once you create a new collection, or add a new image, two reference files will be created as a future reference.
-Thise are useful if you plan on deleting images or collections in the future.
+These are useful if you plan on deleting images or collections in the future.

 To delete a face from your collection, use the following: